 It is a high-quality workout activity for those looking to lose body fat, because it's very effective at burning calories.
 However, jumping rope can be detrimental to your muscle mass, because the increased demand for fuel partly comes from the breakdown of muscle.

-Watching Out For Muscle Loss
+Watching Out for Muscle Loss

 In addition, your body breaks down muscle tissue whenever it is not able to provide your organs and tissues with the amount of fuel they require.
 When you burn more calories than you consume over a period, your body doesn't have enough energy available and so it seeks out fuel by breaking down stored body fat.

 Burning Off Calories

 Jumping rope is among the most effective calorie-burning exercises.
-According to Harvard Health Publications, a 155-pound person burns about 744 calories every 60 minutes they jump rope, while a 185-pound person burns about 888.
+According to Harvard Health Publishing, a 155-pound person burns about 744 calories for every 60 minutes of jumping rope, while a 185-pound person burns about 888.
 At this rate, a 185-pound person can lose nearly a pound of body fat every three and a half sessions.

-Refueling For Muscle Maintenance
+Refueling for Muscle Maintenance

-- University of New Mexico: The Role of Cortisol in Concurrent Training
+- University of New Mexico: "The Role of Cortisol in Concurrent Training"

-- Harvard Health Publications: Calories Burned in 30 Minutes for People of Three Different Weights
+- Harvard Health Publishing: "Calories Burned in 30 Minutes for People of Three Different Weights"